-The Certificate is a 12 credit program with 3 core classes and 1 elective course which often overlaps with related degree courses.
-If pursued alongside a Master’s or Doctoral degree, the Certificate is designed to be completed in two years.
-Students interested in completing the certificate should enroll in the Introductory course in the Spring of their first year and consult with their degree advisers and an MSMC faculty to ensure successful completion.
+The Certificate is a 12-credit program with 3 core classes and 1 elective course which often overlaps with related degree courses.
+Students interested in completing the certificate should enroll in the Introductory course and consult with their degree advisers and an MSMC faculty to ensure successful completion.

 Prerequisite: Introduction to Museum Scholarship or permission of instructor.

 In consultation with seminar leaders, students will select research topics that investigate key issues in museum-based scholarship and demonstrate their ability to research and prepare an extended research project.
 The project will be presented at the completion of the seminar.

 AMST 857/ANTH 857/HIST 811/INST 787: Museum Scholarship Practicum (3-6 credits)